 Fast buttery dinner rolls.
 These won’t last long at the dinner table and if there are any left they’ll vanish shortly thereafter.
-They almost have a tea biscuit like texture.

-- 1 tsp Table Salt
+2 tsp Salt

-- 4 cups All Purpose Flour (sub 1 cup with whole wheat flour for whole wheat rolls)
+6 cups All Purpose Flour (sub 1 cup with whole wheat flour for whole wheat rolls)

 In the bowl of a stand mixer, combine warm milk, yeast, sugar, salt, butter, and eggs.

 Add in 5 1/2 cups of flour.
 Using a dough hook, turn the mixer on to a low speed.
 Once the flour starts to incorporate into the dough, increase the speed to a medium range.
 Slowly add the remaining 1/2 cup of flour until the dough pulls away from the sides of the bowl.
 The dough mixture should be slightly sticky and soft.
 Add more or less flour until the dough reaches the desired consistency.
 The amount of flour you add in bread making is always an approximation and you should go by feel.